 As soon as the cattle, horses, sheep and goats happily inhabit their lush green summer quarters after having been driven up to Salzburg’s alpine pastures for mountain grazing, numerous celebrations throughout the country mark the official start of “Alpine Summer”.

-Some interesting facts about Bauernherbst
+10 facts about the Salzburg Bauernherbst

 - The Salzburger Bauernherbst was opened in the 14 Flachgau towns for the first time in 1996.

 - Around 2,000 events provide cultural, musical and culinary enjoyment.